xorxornop/ObscurCore/README.md

 +	Fabric

 Simple just concatenates them together in *random* order.
 Frameshift does the same but inserts *random* lengths of bytes before and after each item.
 Fabric multiplexes *random*-length stripes of each item, mixing them all up, much like the Rubberhose file system.
-Fabric is currently disabled in the build as it's unpredictably buggy.
-Work is ongoing.

 ...
 Obviously, if it were *really* random, you'd never get your data back.
-No - rather, "random" is the output of a stream-cipher-powered CSPRNG.
+No - rather, "random" is the output of a CSPRNG.

+All items and their configurations, along with the manifest and its configuration, are authenticated with a MAC in the Encrypt-then-MAC (EtM) scheme, which provides strong verification and minimum information leakage.
+Upon detection of any alteration, all operations are aborted.

 Here's an example using the packager: